-People most at risk for cardiogenic shock are the elderly, those who have had previous heart attacks, high blood pressure and/or high cholesterol.
+People most at-risk for cardiogenic shock are the elderly, those who have had previous heart attacks, and those with high blood pressure and/or high cholesterol.
 To reduce your risk of cardiogenic shock, keep your blood pressure under control, eat a healthy diet and exercise regularly.

 - Chest pain